Zilliqa/dev-portal-old/docs/dapp-interacting-smart-contract.md

 ## Query Data

 Think of blockchain as a global, distributed database.
-On the blockchain, there are many smart contracts, and each smart contract has it's own little "databases".
+On the blockchain, there are many smart contracts, and each smart contract has it's own little "database".

 These "databases" are further divided into _immutable_ and _mutable_ data:

-* _Immutable_ data are parameters that you initiate during contract deployment, and you cannot change them once it is deployed.
+* _Immutable_ data are parameters that you initiate during contract deployment, and you cannot change them once they are deployed.
 We usually refer to these as initialising parameters, `init`
 * _Mutable_ data are data fields that you can manipulate on the contracts.
-For example, if you are deploying a token contract which keeps a ledger of who owns how much tokens, the balance is a mutable field since users can transfer tokens to one another.
+For example, if you are deploying a token contract which keeps a ledger of who owns how many tokens, the balance is a mutable field since users can transfer tokens to one another.
 We usually call mutable data, `state`.

 In the subsequent chapters, we will illustrate how to query the blockchain.
 You can follow the step-by-step tutorial written in Javascript with the `zilliqa-js` SDK, or jump straight to use the [JSON-RPC requests](#RPC-Methods) directly.